uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http-new.md

 # Collaboration

-- You may consult with others (exchange high-level ideas) but the submission should be your own source code.
+* You may consult with others (exchange high-level ideas) but the submission should be your own source code.
-- Collaboration must be documented in your source code.
+* Collaboration must be documented in your source code.
-- Any source code you got from anywhere else must be cited in the source code.
+* Any source code you got from anywhere else must be cited in the source code.
-- You can only use source code that **you understand**: see the [lab marking info]({filename}/general/labs.md#lab-marking)
+* You can only use source code that **you understand**: see the [lab marking info]({filename}/general/labs.md#lab-marking)
+* **Yes, the instructors and TAs are all aware that ChatGPT can solve this assignment.**
+    * There are also plenty of solutions all over the internet... that's the reason ChatGPT can solve it.
+    * You are not being graded on your ability to use an LLM or google for a solution.
+Instead, you are being graded on your ability to understand how HTTP and network communications work.
+    * If you cannot explain your solution to the TA and instructor, you will get a mark of zero.
+    * If you use code from a LLM "AI" or from somewhere else, you must cite it, or you will be written up for plagiarism.
+See the outline for how to cite it.
+    * Here are the only code you don't have to cite:
+        * Code from this course's slides
+        * The starter code from GitHub Classroom
+        * Code written by an instructor or TA and hosted on this website: `uofa-cmput404.github.io`

 # User Stories